toa-io/toa/documentation/contributing/cycle.TODO.md

     - Change Requests are future commits
 - Documentation
     - User manual, not development instruction
-- Development
     - Scenarios
         - Test
         - Steps
+- Development
     - Interface
-    - Implementation
     - Test
     - Code

 - Granular Commits
     - What have you done?